FortniteFevers/Shop-Generator/README.md

 A program to generate custom Fortnite Item Shops - Specifically made for [Neonite](https://github.com/NeoniteDev/NeoniteV2).
 This program is inspired by the Shop Generator by [InTheShade](https://github.com/OutTheShade)

+# *CURRENTLY OUTDATED WITH THE LATEST FORTNITE VERSION*

 # Requirements
 - [requests](https://pypi.org/project/requests/)
 - [pycryptodome](https://pypi.org/project/pycryptodome/) (Use easy_install instead of pip install in command prompt)